I keep seeing an error message that says something about an exception.

 To troubleshoot these errors

-2. If your computer does meet the minimum system requirements but you are still receiving an error, update your video card drivers to the most recent version compatible with your operating system.
+If your computer does meet the minimum system requirements but you're still receiving an error, update your video card drivers to the most recent version compatible with your operating system.

-Mac - If you are encountering errors or crashes using a Mac, instead please go through all of the troubleshooting instructions in KB-02940 of this online Knowledge Base for additional troubleshooting steps specific to the Apple Mac OS X.
+Mac - If you're encountering errors or crashes using a Mac, instead please go through all of the troubleshooting instructions in KB-02940 of this online Knowledge Base for additional troubleshooting steps specific to macOS.

 File corruption and data loss can be caused by a hard drive failure, power outage or forced system restart while working on a file, or even with working in an unsupported fashion, such as working on files saved on a network server, external hard drive, or USB flash drive.